rust-lang/crates-io-heroku-metrics/README.md

 HTTP endpoints are exposed:

 * `/drain`, which receives real-time log messages from [Heroku Logplex].
+  Messages [are batched][logplex-batches]: we don't receive one request per log message.
 * `/metrics`, which exposes the processed Prometheus metrics ready to be scraped.